ShimizuTheLotus/Tagme_/Documents/Building Tasks.md

       - [ ] Deny empty name when create database(show "no empty name" or something)
     - [ ] Change database save path
     - [ ] Show database property list
-    - [ ] Let the layout fit the window(move the edit panel down the image or right of it when the window size dosen't fit)
+    - [x] Let the layout fit the window(move the edit panel down the image or right of it when the window size dosen't fit)
     - [ ] Create database button
       - [ ] Deny empty name
+      - [ ] Deny existing path
       - [ ] Skip adding a default cover when cover not selected
-        - [ ] Auto resize
+        - [x] Auto resize
     - [ ] Cancel button
       - [ ] Auto resize